 “Who are kept by the power of God through faith for salvation ready to be revealed in the last time.”

 Our salvation is the aim (”for”) of God’s omnipotent protection.
-We will certainly possess the inheritance of our salvation.
+We will undoubtedly possess the inheritance of our salvation.
 Not only does God keep our inheritance for us, but we are also kept for it!

 God guards our “salvation.”
 The word salvation conveys the double idea of being safe and being made sound.
-Before we became Christians we were sick unto death, eternal death.
+Before we became Christians, we were sick unto death, eternal death.
 The poison of self-will ran hot through our veins.
 Now that we have come to Christ, God makes us whole before him.

 Salvation means negatively, the deliverance from all evil, whether evils of sorrow or evils of sin.
 However, it means far more than that.
 God’s salvation is more than saving us from hell.
 Positively, it is deliverance from the power of sin in our lives.

 There are three tenses in the word “salvation” in the Bible: past, present, and future.